1. Home

 07.

-Peak and off-peak electricity hours can get confusing, but if used correctly, TOU rates can lead to lower energy costs by shifting the timeframe when your home uses electricity.
-This article will help you understand peak and off-peak electricity hours, and show how you can use them to maximize your energy savings, especially if you have solar panels installed on your home, or drive an electric vehicle.
+Peak and off-peak hours can get confusing, but if used correctly, TOU rates can make your bill a little more palatable, especially if you have solar panels or drive an electric vehicle.

 What Are Peak Electricity Hours?